-&lt;sup>1 Consists of 4,800,000 additional shares, plus the number of shares remaining available for grant under the existing Plan as of the annual meeting of stockholders on June 1, 2023, including shares that are expected to be forfeited and returned to the existing Plan by such time.
-The bracketed number shall not exceed [] shares.
+1 Will consist of 4,800,000 additional shares plus the number of shares remaining available for grant under the existing Plan as of the annual meeting of stockholders on June 1, 2023, including any shares underlying awards already outstanding under the Plan that are forfeited and returned to the existing Plan by such time pursuant to the terms of the Plan.
+The number of shares remaining available for grant under the existing Plan was 97,988 as of April 6, 2023.